aakers24/THM/Paths/SOC1/SOC1.md

     * Most of these tools will output a .raw file.

     * Grabbing this information from a VM is generally done by collecting a file on the host machine.
-Depending on the hyperviser the filetype/extension may differ -
+Depending on the hypervisor the filetype/extension may differ -

         * Hyper-V (wsl uses this) - .bin
         * VirtualBox - .sav (partial) VolatilityFoundation has a wiki page on getting a full dump in the Volatility GitHub repo